barcazo/digi-booking-app/README.md

 ## Development

-When starting the application `docker compose up` is called and the app will connect to the contained services.
-[Docker](https://www.docker.com/get-started/) must be available on the current system.
+When starting the application `podman-compose up` is called and the app will connect to the contained services.
+[Podman](https://podman.io/getting-started/installation) must be available on the current system.
+See the `podman-instructions.md` file for detailed instructions on setting up and using Podman.

 Start the local infrastructure (Postgres on 5432, Keycloak on 8085):

 ```
-docker compose up -d
+podman-compose up -d
 ```

 During development it is recommended to use the profile `local`.
 The application has three profiles configured: `dev` (default), `local`, and `prod`.
 In IntelliJ `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".
 Create your own `application-local.yml` file to override settings for development.